1 Introduction

 2.2.2 Localize

 This property indicates whether the date and time should be localized.
 By default localization is enabled.
-If you are not interested in the time component of a date (e.g. a birthday), you should set this property to ‘No’.
+If you are not interested in the time component of a date (for example, a birthday), you should set this property to ‘No’.
 Otherwise, the date can change because of time zone differences: a date and time early in the morning on April 2nd in Europe will be on April 1st in the U.S.A.

 In technical terms, this property indicates whether the client assumes that the date and time are in a local time zone (Yes) or in UTC (No).
 In the former case, the date is first converted to UTC before being sent to the server and converted from UTC before being displayed.